FSI Sector Allocation

 The goal of the FSI Sector Allocation is to outperform the S&P 500 by actively managing one’s sector exposures without taking on additional portfolio risk.

 We will review and rebalance the sector allocations on a monthly basis.
-Additionally, we may provide relevant articles that impact our market views and sectors thoughts during the month.
+Additionally, we may provide relevant articles that impact our market views during the month.

 Profits to the Brave!
 Lets get started!